Pentaerythritol: Uses

 Esters of pentaerythitol are biodegradable, and they are used as transformer oils.
 Due to a very high flash point they also find some use in lubricating gas turbines.

 Ester derivatives

-Pentaerythritol is a precursor to esters of the type C(CH_{2}OX)_{4}.
+Pentaerythritol is a precursor to esters of the type C(CH2OX)4.
 Such derivatives are pentaerythritol tetranitrate (PETN), a vasodilator and explosive, the trinitrate derivative pentrinitrol (Petrin), the tetraacetate normosterol (PAG), and the polymer cross-linking agents pentaerythritol tetraacrylate and pentaerythritol tetrakis(3-mercaptopropionate).

 A linear polymer which can be described as a (spiro) orthocarbonate ester of pentaerythritol, whose formula could be written as [(\sCH2)2C(CH2\s)2 (\sO)2C(O\s)2]_{n}|, was synthesized in 2002.

 Fire retardants

 Pentaerythritol is used as a fire retardant, such as in plastics and intumescent paints and coatings.
 It releases water upon heating and leaves a deposit of thermally insulating char.